SWEDISH SOUTH ASIAN STUDIES NETWORK

 • Untouchability in Rural India.
 Authored by Ghanshyam Shah, Netherlands Institute for Advanced Study in the Humanities and Social Sciences; Wassenaar Harsh Mander, Centre for Equity Studies, Delhi; Sukhadeo Thorat, University Grants Commission, Delhi; Satish Deshpande, Institute of Economic Growth, Delhi; and Amita Baviskar, Institute for Economic Growth, Delhi.
 The book presents systematic evidence of the incidence and extent of the practice of untouchability in contemporary India.
 It is based on the results of a very large survey covering 560 villages in 11 states, which found that untouchability continues to be widely prevalent and is practiced in one form or another in almost 80 percent of the villages.
 Sage Publications 2006.
 The results from this book were highlighhted in the resolution on the human rights situation of Dalits in India, adopted by the European Parliament on 1 February 2007.

 • Locked Homes, Empty Schools: The Impact of Distress Seasonal Migration on the Rural Poor, by Smita, who used to work for the Sida supported Lok Jumbish project in Rajasthan.
 Photographs by Prashant Panjiar, and a foreward by Amartya Sen. Every year millions of impoverished families living in the rainfed parts of India leave their homes in search of work.
 Forced to migrate due to a livelihoods collapse in the villages, these distress seasonal migrants shut up their spartan homes, take a few meager belongings and move, often across long distances.
 This study, commissioned by the American India Foundation, draws on the work of four NGOs in different parts of India, and in different sectors: sugarcane harvesting in Maharashtra, salt pan, roof tile and charcoal making in Gujarat, and brick kiln migrations from Orissa to Andhra Pradesh.
-Book brought out by the American India Foundation (AIF) and publishing house Zubaan 2006. new
+Book brought out by the American India Foundation (AIF) and publishing house Zubaan 2006.

 • Lesser-Known Languages of South Asia Status and Policies, Case Studies and Applications of Information Technology, efited by Anju Saxena and Lars Borin.
 The volume brings together areas of research on a large number of smaller languages in South Asia.
 It provides basic knowledge about the problems involved and some directions from which solutions could be forthcoming, for helping to shape the linguistic future of South Asia.
-Mouton de Gruyter, Berlin 2006. new
+Mouton de Gruyter, Berlin 2006.

 • Unseen Faces and Unheard Voices, Women in the Indian Nationalist Movement, 1930-1942 by Suruchi Thapar-Björkert, University of Bristol, UK.
 It focuses on the nationalist participation of ordinary middle-class women in India’s freedom movement, especially in the United Provinces (modern Uttar Pradesh).
 In particular, it looks at a specific development during this period, the politicisation of the domestic sphere.
 Those purdah bound women who led restricted lives within the domestic sphere also contributed to the movement, thus making confining social practices enabling ones.
-Sage Publications 2006. new
+Sage Publications 2006.

 • Welfare State, Right to Life and Capital Punishment in India.
 Parul Sharma analyses the socio-legal framework in India, where a welfare state, right to life and the capital punishment operate side by side.
 The inter linkages and contradictions dealt with are relevant to societies with complicated and vast social structures such as India’s.
-Sampark Publications, Kolkata/New Delhi, 2005 new
+Sampark Publications, Kolkata/New Delhi, 2005

 • Representing India: Ethnic Diversity and the Governance of Public Institutions by Niraja Gopal Jayal, Professor at the Centre for the Study of Law and Governance, Jawaharlal Nehru University, India.
 Deals with India’s complex ethnic cleavages, that seem to defy classification as a single ethnic structure.
 The country is home to more than 1,600 language groups and six major religions.
 Followers of the Hindu religion are further divided by a hierarchical caste system.
 In addition, about 10 per cent of the population has been characterized as tribal.
 Despite this complexity, India is an established democracy and has registered high growth rates in recent years.
 These outcomes question notions that link ethnic diversity with authoritarian rule and low growth.
-Palgrave Macmillan Publishers 2006. new
+Palgrave Macmillan Publishers 2006.

 • Opium Poppy Eradication: How to raise risk when there is nothing to lose?
 David Mansfield and Adam Pain on the fact that opium poppy cultivation in Afghanistan is likely to rise during 2006.
 The increase will not be uniform across the country, however, but specific to certain areas.
 In particular, if predictions are correct, Helmand province in the southern region is likely to see significant expansion in the amount of land allocated to opium poppy, possibly exceeding the previous peak of 45,000 hectares (ha) in 1999.
 This increase is likely to more than compensate for any reductions in cultivation in other provinces.
-Briefing paper from Afghanistan Research and Evaluation Unit (AREU), August 2006 new
+Briefing paper from Afghanistan Research and Evaluation Unit (AREU), August 2006

-Cities of the World• State of the World’s Cities Report 2006/7, and Water and Sanitation in the World´s Cities 2006: Meeting Developing Goals in Small Urban Centres.
+• State of the World’s Cities Report 2006/7, and Water and Sanitation in the World´s Cities 2006: Meeting Developing Goals in Small Urban Centres.
 Two new volumes from the United Nations Human Settlements Programme (UN-HABITAT), the world’s leading authority on urban development, unpicks the issues and proposes practical policy reforms.
 Guided in focus by the UN Millennium Development Goals, the report considers the wide range of issues that affect the lives of (mainly poor) urban dwellers: water and sanitation, shelter, overcrowding, malnutrition, HIV/AIDS, education, employment, and more.
 It claims that during the next 12 months, the world will reach a tipping point and for the first time in history the world’s population will be more urban than rural.
-Also discussing epidemic disease, overcrowding, malnutrition, crime – how can the growth of these and other problems be avoided in an urbanized world? new
+Also discussing epidemic disease, overcrowding, malnutrition, crime – how can the growth of these and other problems be avoided in an urbanized world?

 • The Global Deserts Outlook.
 The first thematic assessment report in the Global Environment Outlook (GEO) series of the United Nations Environment Programme (UNEP), and a UNEP contribution to the International Year of Deserts and Desertification in 2006.
 The report presents a panorama of the environmental status of the world's deserts: their location and extent, uniqueness and vulnerability, biodiversity and natural resources.
 The report provides a balanced picture of deserts as ecosystems which form a special part of the world's natural and cultural heritage, and not simply as land that is the end result of the process of desertification.
-Few places on earth contain a richer collection of natural adaptations to the environment. new
+Few places on earth contain a richer collection of natural adaptations to the environment.

 • Untouchability in Rural India authored by Ghanshyam Shah, Netherlands Institute for Advanced Study in the Humanities and Social Sciences, Wassenaar; Harsh Mander, Centre for Equity Studies, Delhi; Sukhadeo Thorat, University Grants Commission, Delhi; Satish Deshpande, Institute of Economic Growth, Delhi, and Amita Baviskar, Associate Professor, Institute for Economic Growth, Delhi.
 A presention of systematic evidence of the incidence and extent of the practice of untouchability in contemporary India.
 It is based on the results of a very large survey covering 560 villages in 11 states, which found that untouchability continues to be widely prevalent and is practiced in one form or another in almost 80 percent of the villages.
-Sage Publications, July 2006. new
+Sage Publications, July 2006.

 • Role of Minorities in Nation Building with Focus on Karachi.
 Ahmed Salim highlights the important role played by minorities in nation building in Pakistan in the wake of Partition, covering the period from the early 18th century to present times.
 Church World Service Pakistan/Afghanistan 2006.
-Excerpt from the Dawn 13 August 2006. new
+Excerpt from the Dawn 13 August 2006.

-Ram Gupta book• Being a Hindu in Oslo: Youth, Change, and Continuity, by Ram Gupta.
+• Being a Hindu in Oslo: Youth, Change, and Continuity, by Ram Gupta.
 Based on fieldwork interviews, the book discusses how the Norwegian majority culture influences thinking about Hinduism and religion in general among among second-generation Indian Hindus in Oslo.
 It offers a great deal of factual information on Hindus in Norway, which incidentally, has a larger population of South Asian immigrants than all of the Nordic countries combined.
 The book is a revised version of the author's Cand.
 Philol. thesis in History of Religion, submitted at the University of Oslo in 2002.
-Novus forlag, Oslo 2006. new
+Novus forlag, Oslo 2006.

 • Mobilizing India.
 Women in Trinidad Music.
 Comparative research study on women, music and migration between India and the Caribbean, by Tejaswini Niranjana, Director of the Centre for the Study of Culture and Society, Bangalore.
 She investigates the subtle changes occurring in the composition of "Indianness" in transnational spaces.
-Books Fulfillment, Duke University Press, Durham, NC, USA, 2006. new
+Books Fulfillment, Duke University Press, Durham, NC, USA, 2006.

 • Erotic Literature of Ancient India: Kama Sutra, Koka Shastra, Gita Govindam, Ananga Ranga, by Indian author and journalist Sandhya Mulchandani, translator of medieval Kama Shastra Sanskrit manuscripts into English, and working on a dissertation on ancient concepts of ethics and governance and their relevance and application in modern societies.
-Roli Books, New Delhi 2006. new
+Roli Books, New Delhi 2006.

 • Opium City.
 The Making of Early Victorian Bombay.
 Amar Farooqui on the fundamentals of how and why India was colonised by the East India Company, in a time when it sometimes appears, from the nature of current historical debates, as if the British empire in India was purely an orientalising mission whose discourses generated a politics of identity.
 Farooqui connects back to the earliest nationalists who decried the drain of wealth from India, who lamented India’s deindustrialisation and the economic exploitation of our people by foreign occupiers.
-Three Essays Collective , New Delhi, 2005. new
+Three Essays Collective , New Delhi, 2005.

 • The Bhopal Saga: Causes and Consequences of the World's Largest Industrial Disaster.
 By Ingrid Eckerman, on how after 20 years, victims, health care workers, and governments are still trying to comprehend what has been called the world's worst industrial accident.
 The Bhopal Saga is an attempt to bring order from the chaos of events before, during, and after the methyl isocyanate (MIC) release.
 Not a scientific analysis, the book summarizes events leading up to the accident of December 1984 and the relief work in the ensuing two decades.
 Universities Press, Hyderabad, India, 2005.